Refers

 Best investigative/enterprise feature

-(1 million or more unique visitors)
+(1 million or more unique visitors.
+Category #2)

-Runner up:
+Runner up: The Tennessean

 Best investigative/enterprise feature